ethereumclassic/ethereumclassic.github.io/README.md

 Updates to the `master` branch are automatically built and deployed to to https://ethereumclassic.org/ (via netlify).
 The `master` branch is protected; pull requests must be made against it and approved by 3 contributors.

-All other branches will be automatically built and deployed via netlify, for example the `develop` branch: https://develop--ethereumclassic.netlify.com/
+All other branches will be automatically built and deployed via netlify.

+For example the `develop` branch can be previewed at https://develop--ethereumclassic.netlify.com/

 ## Development